Mediated literature searching service

 - After the first meeting: The librarian designs a preliminary search strategy and performs a test search.
 The researcher reviews the search results and assesses the relevance.

-- We meet again to optimize the search strategy.
+- Second meeting: We meet again to optimize the search strategy.